googlemaps/v3-utility-library/packages/loader/README.md

 ==================================

 ## Description
 Load the Google Maps V3 script with dynamically.
+This takes inspiration from the [google-maps](https://www.npmjs.com/package/google-maps) npm package but updates it with ES6, Promises, and TypeScript.

 ## NPM